waterloop/WLoopOS/readme.md

 #### Parallelizing Build

 The defconfig for this proejct is configured to build with 8 parallel jobs.
-This can be changed via the `BR2_JLEVEL` variable in the defconfig
+This can be changed via the `BR2_JLEVEL` variable in the defconfig.

 ### Flashing SD Card